Gazerb/PeakMotion/README.md

 ### W3C HTML Validator
-From first running the HTML validator it came up with errors of div elements not being closed. closing <a> that wasn't required.
+From first running the HTML validator it came up with errors of div elements not being closed.
+Getting rid of closing tags with links in them that wasn't required.

 The required changes have been made and there are now no HTML validator errors accross the website.